Community support plays a vital role in the survival of the Tidemill

 Woodbridge Tide Mill Museum seeks to preserve and develop the Tide Mill and its Collections as living links to the agricultural, industrial, and maritime heritage of Woodbridge, and to its cultural and social history.
 The museum endeavours to provide an accessible heritage experience that entertains, educates and inspires all its visitors.

 Become a Friend

-With very little ‘State’ funding, the lion’s share of these costs, which amount to hundreds of thousands, is covered by entrance fees, merchandise sales and the kind donations of Friend’s of the Tide Mill.
+The lion’s share of these costs, which amount to hundreds of thousands of pounds, are covered by entrance fees, merchandise sales and the kind donations of Friend’s of the Tide Mill.

 Benefits of becoming a Friend of The Tide Mill